Diversity and inclusion

-We want our workforce to be more diverse, representative of all sections of society, with a wide mix of people at all levels of the organisation.
-The range of perspectives and experience diversity brings is an asset to our organisation, and we strive to create an inclusive, welcoming environment for visitors, artists and all those who work at Tate.
+We want our workforce to be more representative of all sections of society at all levels in the organisation.
+The range of perspectives and experience diversity brings is an asset to our organisation and we want to create an inclusive, welcoming environment for visitors, artists and all those who work at Tate.

-We strive to ensure that opportunities to work at Tate are open to all.
-We treat all job applications equally, regardless of age, disability, gender reassignment, race, religion or belief, sex, sexual orientation or any other equality characteristic.
+We strive to ensure that opportunities to work and develop at Tate are open to all.
+We treat all job applications equally, regardless of age, disability, gender identity or gender expression, race, ethnicity, religion or belief, sex, sexual orientation or any other equality characteristic.

 We particularly encourage applications from disabled people and people from black, Asian and minority ethnic backgrounds, as these groups are currently under-represented in the cultural sector.

-To open up access to the arts sector, we offer a number of work training programmes, including paid internship placements, traineeships and creative apprenticeships.
+To open up access to the arts sector, we offer a number of work training programmes, including paid internship placements and apprenticeships.
 These roles are aimed at those who will benefit most from the training and who might not otherwise have the opportunity to develop careers within the sector.
-For more information please see our internships page.

 We are committed to providing our employees with a healthy work-life balance.
 Our employee engagement surveys tell us that achieving a satisfactory balance between developing a career and enjoying life away from work is a high priority for our people.